-I had a wonderful and very mixed day yesterday, in the morning we got up early, put our scruffs on and joined our friends for my first ever paint balling experience.
-If I took one thing away from the whole process it was that paint ball’s really hurt in the backside and in the neck (oh my goodness, that was incredibly painful).
+I had a wonderful and very mixed day yesterday.
+In the morning we got up early, put our scruffs on and joined our friends for my first ever paint balling experience.
+If I took one thing away from the whole process it was that paint ball’s really rather painful when they hit your backside.
+I guess that it’s a pretty big target, never mind eh?

-In the afternoon I went kitchenware shopping, this is something I’ve been looking forward to for a long time and I was so excited with the anticipation of filling my kitchen with new items.
-It’s taken me a long time to become a home-owner, whilst my fella work’s endlessly on tiling and assembling showers etc I have taken to mowing the lawn, pulling endless amounts of Ivy off the outside walls and dreaming about remodelling my kitchen.
+In the afternoon I went kitchenware shopping, this is something I’ve been looking forward to for a long time.
+I’m not going to lie, I was so excited with the anticipation of filling my kitchen with new items.
+I’m still in the stage of dreaming about remodelling our kitchen, buying new bits and pieces is keeping me going whilst we save.

-Whilst the kitchen remodel is not going to happen until next year my kitchen is slowly shaping up as my new wonderland for foodie creations, I lovingly lined up Prestat hot chocolates, fancy hazelnut coffee, added a more Le Creuset Kitchenware and started to feel myself lift with joy that my domain was starting to feel more like ‘mine‘, well ‘our’s’ because he is a great cook but I’m a little over protective.
+After our shopping trip, I lovingly lined up Prestat hot chocolates, real coffee and added even more Le Creuset Kitchenware to the cupboard.
+My mood quickly started to lift with joy that my domain was starting to feel more like ‘mine‘.
+Well, ‘our’s’ because he is a great cook but I’m a little over protective over the kitchen, it’s not my greatest personality trait.

 For the Moroccan spice –